mrrasmussendk/UtilityAi/README.md

 The example wires:

 - A TopicSensor and an IntentSensor (reads intent Slots to publish SignalOutputMode)
+- A SummaryToOutputAdapter (converts Summary -> OutputTextMessage for OutputModule)
 - SearchAndSummarizeModule(new NewsSearchAction(new HttpClient()), new SummarizerAction(new OpenAiClient()))
 - An OutputModule with a TwilloOutputAction stub